muratk3n/thirdwave/en/2020/07/right-acting-left.md

 # Right Acting Left

-Right can adapt left politics too, but does not refer to it excessively.
+Right can adapt left politics too, but they do not refer to it excessively.
 Did this happen in history before?
 Yes.
 By a party who called itself **Na**tionalso**zi**alistisch.
 National socialists of Germany.

-"But that's an old debate, later conservatives said 'look Nazis were also socialist to bash the left"
+"Well that's an old debate, later conservatives said 'look Nazis were also socialist to bash the left".
 Yes yes..
 I know all the twists and turns of that polemic...
 But the fact remains, fascists did enact left policies sometimes.
 It should not be surprising, they are trying to help people! (then organize them to kill others, but that's later).

 From *Hitler's True Believers*, "Insofar as Hitler had fixed ideas at the end of the Great War in 1918, high on the list was nationalism, in